 Inanna was an ancient sky goddess of sex and war.
 She was worshipped by many nations and was given many names.
 To the Mesopotamians, she was Ishtar; to the Sumerians, she was Inanna; the Greeks knew her as Aphrodite.
-Inanna, with her many offshoots and counterparts, also went by the names Astarte, Venus, Nanna, Anat, Isis, Astghik, Hera, Juno, the bride of Tammuz, the bride of the shepherd boy, and the Queen of Heaven.
+Inanna, with her many offshoots and counterparts, also went by the names Astarte, Venus, Nanna, Anat, Isis, Astghik, Hera, Juno, Easter, the bride of Tammuz, the bride of the shepherd boy, and the Queen of Heaven.

 There is also historical documentation indicating that the “Heavenly Aphrodite” was known to pre-Islamic Arabians as the goddess Al-Lat; whose counterpart within the ancient Western Semitic nations was the goddess, Asherah.
 According to Herodotus, the ancient Arabians only believed in two gods: